kpilszak/adventure-game-expedition/README.md

 ## General info
 This project is a Windows Forms Application.
-The main purpose is to place a bet on one of four greyhounds.
+The main purpose is to defeat all the enemies on all seven levels.
-There are three players.
+It's a turn-based system - you make one move (move or attack) and then the enemy gets a chance to move and attack.
-Minimum bet is 5$, maximum is 15$.
-If you bet less or more, it will automatically adjust to minimum or maximum value.
+You and your enemies have hit points which go down after the attack.
+Once the hit points get down to zero, the character dies.
-The winner takes twice he bet.
+There are weapons and potions scattered around the dungeon that you can pick up and use to defeat enemies.

 ## Technologies
 Project is created with: